 Mistake two: expecting management to replace strategy

-Management can include light strategy, but it is not always the same as a full growth plan.
+Management can include light strategy, but it is not the same scope as a full growth plan.

 If the business does not know: